openid/AppAuth-Android/app/README-Google.md

    }
    ```

-3. Finally, replace the `appAuthRedirectScheme` manifest placeholder in `build.gradle` with
+3. Finally, replace the `appAuthRedirectScheme` manifest placeholder in `build.gradle` (for Module: app) with
    `YOUR_CLIENT.apps.googleusercontent.com`.

 After this is done, install the app (`./gradlew :app:installDebug`).
 Authorizing a Google account